marklogic-community/hands-on-data-modeling/unit-05/README.md

 You will need to update the following module:

 - 05-a-triplify.xqy
  - Update this to create a sem:triple() that creates the triple: empID hasOffice officeNumber .

 The triples created will be inserted sibling to the source document and the additional information we've already added to the envelope.

-## Deploy Modules

-After making your updates, deploy your modules using deploy.sh or deploy.bat as you did in Unit 2.

-    $ ../../deploy.sh 05-a-uris.xqy
-    $ ../../deploy.sh 05-a-triplify.xqy

 ## Running CORB

 This sample CORB command can be used with their supporting files deployed above to add triples to the documents we enveloped and updated in unit-03.

 You can use the corb.sh or corb.bat script in the project's base directory to run CORB.

     $ cd unit-05/corb
     $ ../../corb.sh 05-a-myjob.properties